BU-NU-CLOUD-SP18/Serverless-Supercomputing/README.md

 * OpenShift cli for oc commands
 * OpenWhisk cli setup and wsk binaries path set in $PATH
 * If running on a VM, Node.js should be installed on the machine
+* 172.30.0.0/16 must be added as Docker insecure registry

 ### Commands
 ```